 \section{Conclusion}

-The current fluctuations in a 2D topological superconductors have been calculated and expressed as an integral over energy and momentum involving the spectral function and the Fermi-Dirac distribution function.
+The current fluctuations in a 2D topological superconductors were calculated and expressed as an integral over energy and momentum involving the spectral function and the Fermi-Dirac distribution function.
 The presence of a $\sin^2(k_xa)$ factor leads to the possibility of non-zero current fluctuations for both chiral and non-chiral edge states, even though the current is zero in the latter case due to the $\sin(k_xa)$ factor in its expression.
-We next study the noise behavior in two different models exhibiting chiral edge states, i.e. QWZ model and twisted bilayer model, and highlight interesting similarities between the results.
+We then studied the noise behavior in two different models exhibiting chiral edge states, i.e. the QWZ model and bilayer model, and highlight interesting similarities between the results.
 The edge noise is non-zero when the Chern number $\mathcal{C}$ is non-zero, whereas the bulk noise behaves like the absolute value of the derivative of $\mathcal{C}$ according to the chemical potential.
-It means that the latter quantity, the bulk noise, could be seen as a topological susceptibility with a peak each time that $\mathcal{C}$ changes its value.
-The absolute value of the edge current derivative according to the chemical potential is also closely related to the Chern number, although additional dips are obtained in the former quantity for the twisted bilayer model.
-The study of noise in more realistic systems is left to future work with the aim of confirming or refuting the universality of these results.
+This result means that the latter quantity, the bulk noise, could be seen as a topological susceptibility with a peak each time that $\mathcal{C}$ changes value.
+The absolute value of the edge current derivative according to the chemical potential is also closely related to the Chern number, although additional dips are obtained in the former quantity for the bilayer model.
+The study of noise in more realistic systems, and for other types of superconducting pairing, such as $s+id$ pairing, is left to future work with the aim of confirming or refuting the universality of these results.